rsksmart/devportal-1.0/content/rsk-devportal/guides/rif-rollup/index.md

 - **[Withdrawing Funds to RIF Rollup](/guides/rif-rollup/withdraw-funds-rootstock/):** Understand how to securely withdraw your funds from RIF Rollup back to the Rootstock network, ensuring your assets are always accessible.
 - **[Using the RIF Rollup Block Explorer](/guides/rif-rollup/using-rif-rollup-block-explorer/):** Master the use of the RIF Rollup Explorer to monitor transactions and gain insights into the blockchain's activity, enhancing your understanding and navigation of the ecosystem.

 These resources offer a seamless learning experience, ensuring you have the knowledge and tools to engage with the RIF Rollup platform effectively.
-Whether securing assets, participating in transactions, or simply exploring the capabilities of Layer 2 technologies, our guides support your journey at every step.